KonnexionsGmbH/dderl/BUILD.md

 The only requirement is the installation of Docker Desktop and possibly Docker Compose (Unix operating systems).
 The following instructions demonstrate how to use the Docker compose script.

 ### 2.2.1.
-Start Docker compose in the DDErl root directory
+Building DDErl with Dockrer Compose in the DDErl root directory

 This command creates the network `dderl_kxn_net` and the two docker containers `kxn_dev` and `kxn_db_ora`: